-NWF and NRDC asked the Supreme Court to reject a Trump administration effort to indefinitely delay the implementation of the Clean Water Rule while it moves to kill that rule
+NWF and NRDC asked the Supreme Court to reject a Trump administration effort to delay the Clean Water Rule implementation

 The National Wildlife Federation and the Natural Resources Defense Council today asked the Supreme Court to reject a Trump administration effort to indefinitely delay the implementation of the Clean Water Rule while it moves to kill that rule.
 The groups were joined in this effort by the South Carolina Coastal Conservation League and One Hundred Miles, represented by the Southern Environmental Law Center.